The Northwich Mill & Daniel Whittaker (1720-92)

 Sarah (-) married Benjamin Satterwaite (-) from a Lancaster Quaker family

-Mary (1769-) was baptised on 25 January 1769 at St Mary's Manchester.
-Mary became governess at the Holland and later the second wife of Peter Holland (1766-1855), a Knutsford Surgeon, and they were married on 21 January 1809 at Walcot in Somerset.
+Mary (1769-1840) was baptised on 25 January 1769 at St Mary's Manchester.
+Mary became governess with the Holland family and later the second wife of Peter Holland (1766-1855), a Knutsford Surgeon, and they were married on 21 January 1809 at Walcot in Somerset.
 Peter was a considerable man, a second cousin of Charles Darwin (who was also Josiah Wedgwood's grandson), a pioneer of occupational medicine, and advisor to Samuel Greg at The Quarry Bank Mill and to the Leycesters of Tabley.
 Stella Davies tells of Dr Holland's attention to those in need in mid-Cheshire and also confirms that his enterprising son was the Henry Holland who wrote at length about Cheshire agriculture in 1808.

 Peter & Mary were blessed with a famous niece; Elizabeth Gaskell (see below)